 What will this scheme help pay for?

-You can usually expect to receive half the cost of the cheapest reasonably easily available training and assessment course (or series of courses) leading to a permit or qualification to run an activity for our young people.
+You can usually expect to receive three quarters of the cost of the cheapest reasonably easily available training and assessment course (or series of courses) leading to a permit or qualification to run an activity for our young people.
 There is a commitment on gaining the permit, or other required qualification, to running the relevant activities for young people in Scouting.

-If you are gaining your permit by obtaining an equivalent National Governing Body (NGB) qualification, we will contribute half of any certificate or mandatory registration fees.
+If you are gaining your permit by obtaining an equivalent National Governing Body (NGB) qualification, we will contribute three quarters of any certificate or mandatory registration fees.

-If you need to stay overnight because a course cannot be provided locally, we will also contribute half the cost of basic overnight accommodation (eg: campsite or Youth Hostel Association overnight fees).
+If you need to stay overnight because a course cannot be provided locally, we will also contribute threequarters of the cost of basic overnight accommodation (eg: campsite or Youth Hostel Association overnight fees).

 What is not covered by the scheme?